Helping Feral Cats @ CAP

 The Feral Cat Assistance Program (FCAP) is a dedicated volunteer group that provides education to the public on non-lethal ways of controlling the feral cat population.
 They provide Trap-Neuter-Return (TNR) assistance and education to caregivers of feral cat colonies all over the Houston area.
 For more information on FCAP, please contact the FCAP Coordinator.

 CAP is always in need of volunteers who can trap, transport, recover, and release feral cats.
-To volunteer, please fill out a volunteer application.
+To volunteer, see our volunteer events page.
 Educate your family, friends, and neighbors about trap-neuter-return.
 Volunteer to participate in block walks and encourage people to bring in feral cats to be fixed and vaccinated.

 Trap-Neuter-Return: If you are feeding or have feral cats on your property, trap, transport, recover, and release the feral cats in your area.
 CAP will provide the surgery and vaccinations for FREE.
 Register for surgery on the available day of your choice on the Surgery Reservations page.